Tag Archives: semantics

 • How real is the probable?

-• Which requires more intelligence: jassen or chess?
+• Which requires more intelligence: jassen (a popular Swiss card game) or chess?

 • What distinguishes biological intelligence from machine intelligence?

-What is referred to as AI today are always neural networks.
-What is behind them?
-They are extremely successful – but are they intelligent?
+What today is called AI are always neural networks.
+What is behind this technology?
+Neural networks are extremely successful – but are they intelligent?

 -> Can machines be intelligent?